In terms of versatility, it is hard to beat an adjustable safety razor.

 - Inconsistency from product to product in terms of the alignment of the adjustment knob

-- Fairly expensive compared to other non-adjustable razors
+- Relatively expensive compared to other non-adjustable razors

 - It does not have any knurling which makes it slippery

-Plus the simplicity of the design makes this appealing because it will need less maintenance than let’s say a more complicated razor like the Vision.
+Plus, the simplicity of the design makes this appealing because it will need less maintenance than let’s say a more complicated razor like the Merkur Vision.

 The first quirk would be the installation of the blade.

-These are just manufacturing tolerances that does not affect shave quality.
+These are just manufacturing tolerances that do not affect shave quality.

 In terms of the shave quality, this razor performs.
 The main selling point is the flexibility which allows you to go from mild all the way to aggressive with just a few turns.